bast/smeshing/README.rst

 work is based, this code is distributed under the `GNU GPL <../master/LICENSE>`__.

-.. warning:: I am in the process of rewriting this code to Rust: https://github.com/bast/smeshing-rs
+**I am in the process of rewriting this code to Rust**: https://github.com/bast/smeshing-rs

 .. contents:: Table of contents